chains-project/bacardi/results/results_baseline_api_diff_cot/qwen-qwen2.5-32b-instruct/3572a1ecc0154c61e05505aed56055b9c5e539a6/patches/patch1/responses/AppenderUtils.java_response.txt

       // Use the TFlushingFastFramedTransport to be compatible with singer_thrift
       // log.
       final int bufferCapacity = 10;
-      framedTransport = new TFastFramedTransport(new TIOStreamTransport(os), bufferCapacity); // Adjusted to use the new TFastFramedTransport
+      framedTransport = new TFastFramedTransport(new TIOStreamTransport(os), bufferCapacity); // Adjusted constructor
       protocol = new TBinaryProtocol(framedTransport);
     }